 - a.
 Focus on delivery of projects - b.
-Focus on delivery of business as usual - Review of management to provide clearer assignment of resources and improved project control - d.
-Effective implementation of IT Infrastructure Library standards (clearer roles e.g. asset and configuration management

-2. Review customer interface

-- a.
-In line with management and project/business as usual reviews above. - b.
-More focus on projects.

-3. Project Management in conjunction with restructure:

-a.
-Using restructure to ensure resources are made available for delivery of major projects / improvement programmes and an associated review of procedures

-4. Service Desk in conjunction with restructure:

-- a.
-Move to a technical 1st line / 2nd line support model - b.
-Improve use of management information so that Problem Management and Knowledge Management can be implemented
+Focus on delivery of business as usual - c.
+Fewer managers, less constraint on resources (removal of silos) - d.
+Effective implementation of IT Infrastructure Library standards (requiring new posts of asset and configuration management and change management) - 2.
+Review customer interface this needs to be undertaken in conjunction with the customer. - 3.
+Project Management in conjunction with restructure: - a.
+Review approach / documentation / approval process - b.
+Using restructure to ensure resources are made available for delivery of major projects / improvement programmes - 4.
+Service Desk in conjunction with restructure: - a.
+Remove call logging - b.
+Move to a technical 1st line / 2nd line support - c.
+Improve use of management information so that Problem Management and Incident Management can be implemented